ebruchez/ebruchez.github.io/pages/comic-books-2026.md

     - NOTES:
         - This is one of the first Achille Talon albums I had.
 I probably bought it soon after its release.
         - This is not drawn by Greg, but by Robert Pire.
 The art is very good in its own way, but again we have a different visual style.
+        - Decors are maybe more detailed than they are in most Talon stories.
         - The humor is excellent.
 But this story was sponsored by a French bank, and had to have an educative message about the importance of financial institutions.
 You might like this or not.
         - Talon in this story is clearly the wise person, the one how understands that society cannot work without certain institutions, while Lefuneste is the naive character who believes there is a truly different way, but without much supporting evidence.
 In the end, Talon wins: the world needs banking, insurances, etc. A pure return to barter alone cannot work.
         - In its way, this is a small masterpiece, and there are many memorable moments.
 But it is not exactly in line with Talon's regular adventures, which is why I don't think I can give it a 5/5.
 Also note that Petard, Talon's duck, is missing from this story - another indication that this story sits separately from other Talon adventures.